GitCraigRash/GitCraigRash/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BLOOMTECH SPRINT 14: NEURAL NETWORKS FOUNDATIONS
+- 🔭 I’m currently working on BLOOMTECH SPRINT 15 :Major Neural Network Architectures

 - 🌱 I’m currently learning how to use nural networks.